LOADING

 Below is her story, in her own words:

-Not satisfied with status quo
+Not satisfied with the status quo

-2004 was the year when regular people started selling stuff on eBay.
-It was a new cool way of making some good money.
+2004 was the year when ordinary people started selling items on eBay.
+It was a cool new way of making good money.
 I loved clothes and spent all my money on them.
-One day I asked myself: Why are these everyday people able to sell online and I wasn’t.
-They are just like me.
+One day, I asked myself, “Why can these everyday people sell online, but I can’t?”
+They were just like me.

 I sold Chinese dresses as maternity tops

-Entrepreneurship spirit was born!
+The spirit of entrepreneurship was born!

 I was hooked.